mikiya09/ComSci/c++_concept.md

             < 1 >. a derived class has access to all of the member functions/variables of the base class plus its own members

-            < 2 >. for exmaple, passing a parameters required by base class, and this parameter could also be passed to its derived class
+            < 2 >. ex. passing a parameters required by base class.
+This parameter could also be passed to its derived class

                ------------------               ---------------
                | derived class  |  -- is a -->  | base class  |